willemw12/get_iplayer_downloader/README.md

 Extra
 -----

-Want to group downloaded episodes by their specific category or by week?
+Q: How to have episodes in separate subfolders, grouped by main category and subcategories or by week?

+A: Use the get\_iplayer\_post\_subdir.py script.

 File ./extra/get\_iplayer\_post\_subdir.py is a get\_iplayer post-processing script.
 It is an extension to the get\_iplayer "subdir" output option.
-It requires get\_iplayer\_downloader and it does not update the download location recorded in the (localfiles) download history.
+It requires get\_iplayer\_downloader to be installed and it does not update the download location recorded in the (localfiles) download history.
 The script supports additional formatting fields (categorymain, categorysub, week) in the subdirectory names.
 Field \<categorymain\> is the same as field \<category\> from get\_iplayer.
 For more information, run:

-    ./extra/get_iplayer_post_subdir.py --help
+    $ ./extra/get_iplayer_post_subdir.py --help

 The script is installed in /usr/share/get\_iplayer\_downloader/scripts or in /usr/local/share/get\_iplayer\_downloader/scripts.